greencloudcomputing/docs/docs/Guide/CLI/Getting function info.md

 :::tip requirements

 -   Being logged in
--   Being in the directory of a function
+-   Being in the directory of the function

 :::

-Users may get a function's info by running the following command `./gccli lambda info`
+Users may get a function's info by running the following command `./gccli lambda info` :

 <cliWindow>